saba-github/food-price-intelligence/README.md

 - Forecasting
 - Dashboard development

+## Future Vision

-The goal is to build a real-world **data product that tracks and analyzes food price dynamics**.
+The long-term goal of this project is to evolve into a **Food Price Intelligence Platform** that:

+- Tracks supermarket prices automatically
+- Detects abnormal price changes
+- Estimates food inflation trends
+- Provides forecasting tools for price movements

+Such a system could support economic monitoring and consumer transparency.